 Only use Craigslist for physical items that give you exactly what you pay for.
 For items like tickets or other service-granting items, it is much safer to use a legitimate company like Stub Hub, which can guarantee the purchase through buyer’s insurance.
 Spending the extra money is worth the protection.

 As Internet users, we are all together in protecting each other from abusers like the thief that fooled me.
 This happens on many occasions, sometimes resulting in the robbery of tens of thousands of dollars from innocent concertgoers.
 Well really, would-be concertgoers.
-Here is a link to a major case, in which multiple individuals acquired almost $1 million in cyber-ticket fraud sales: Major Cyber Ticket Fraud.

 If you have a cyber theft story, share it with us here.
 As Internet users and consumers, we deserve to know the most about what we’re paying for.